List of United Kingdom speedway league champions

 The List of United Kingdom Speedway League Champions is split into three divisions, the top tier, the second tier and third tier, all three divisions have been known in various guises such as National League, Premier League, Elite League and many more.
 This list gives a complete listing of the divisional winners for each season.

 During some years there was only one or two divisions.

-Belle Vue hold the most tier one championships with 13 followed by Poole with 10.
+Belle Vue hold the most tier one championships with 14 followed by Poole and Wembley with 10.